 Congressman introduces articles to impeach Trump: What to know about the process

-Rep. Al Green, D-Texas, filed articles of impeachment against President Donald Trump on Wednesday – but the move soon died as no action was taken.
+Rep. Al Green, D-Texas, filed articles of impeachment against President Donald Trump last week – but the move soon died as no action was taken.

 Green offered four scathing articles of impeachment on the House floor.
 No action was taken, and Green forewent an opportunity to force action on them – letting the articles expire.